MetaCenterCloudPuppet/cesnet-spark/README.markdown

 <a name="module-description"></a>
 ## Module Description

 This puppet module installs and setup Apache Spark cluster, optionally with security.

-The standalone Apache Spark cluster is not supported yet (there are missing master and worker daemons here), only client is supported.
-But the YARN mode is working, so the full cluster submit (to Hadoop) is possible.
+YARN and Spark Master cluster modes are supported.

 Supported are:

-* Debian 7/wheezy: Cloudera distribution (tested with CDH 5.3.1, Spark 1.2.0)
+* Debian 7/wheezy: Cloudera distribution (tested with CDH 5.4.2, Spark 1.3.0)
 * Ubuntu 14/trusty: Cloudera distribution (tested with CDH 5.3.1, Spark 1.2.0)
 * RHEL 6, CentOS 6, Scientific Linux 6 (tested with CDH 5.4.2, Spark 1.3.0)